-Win back at-risk customers with personalization in customer service
+Win back at-risk customers

 Follow this workflow to learn how you can use mParticle’s Profile API to identify customers who are at risk of churning at key points in the customer journey, both in-app and through customer service channels.